 The skin, our body’s largest organ and first line of defense, often reacts to these internal changes.
 Unsurprisingly, conditions like acne, rosacea, and eczema can flare up during gut distress.
 These skin issues can sometimes act as alarms, signaling underlying gut problems.

 Delving into Diet and its Impact on Skin Health

-- Berries: Beyond their delightful taste, berries, whether it’s blueberries, strawberries, or raspberries, serve as nature’s protective shield for our skin.
+- Berries: Beyond their delightful taste, berries, whether blueberries, strawberries, or raspberries, serve as nature’s protective shield for our skin.
 Bursting with antioxidants, they help neutralize harmful free radicals—unstable molecules contributing to cellular damage and accelerating skin aging.
-Incorporating a handful of these fruits into your daily diet can assist in maintaining the skin’s elasticity and youthful glow.
+Incorporating a handful of these fruits into your daily diet can help maintain the skin’s elasticity and youthful glow.

 - Spinach: This leafy green is more than just a salad staple.
 Spinach is a powerhouse of vitamins A, C, and E. Vitamin A promotes healthy skin cell production, vitamin C supports collagen formation (a protein responsible for skin elasticity), and vitamin E is a natural protector against UV damage.
 These vitamins make spinach essential for those seeking luminous and resilient skin.

 - Fatty Fish: Think salmon, mackerel, and sardines.
 These fish are abundant sources of omega-3 fatty acids, which play a pivotal role in skin health.
 Omega-3s help retain the skin’s natural oil barrier, crucial for keeping the skin hydrated, plump, and radiant.
 Moreover, these essential fats can reduce inflammation—a key factor in conditions like acne and psoriasis.

 Dietary Pitfalls: The Skin-Damaging Effects of Refined Sugars and Excessive Dairy